JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

    The Analysis Tab

-The bar graph shows a break-down of each normal mode in the chosen frequency range into either internal and external contributions or into molecular components.
+The bar graph shows a breakdown of each normal mode in the chosen frequency range into either internal and external contributions or into molecular components.
 The atom sizes and the molecular composition of the unit cell are displayed in the *3D Viewer Tab*

 3D Viewer Tab
 =============